caoyu-noob/TASA/README.md

 --output_file COREFERENCE_FILE \
 ```

-####6 Get named entity dictionary and POS tag dictionary for current dataset
+#### 6 Get named entity dictionary and POS tag dictionary for current dataset
 Using the script `./utility/extact_entities_pos_vocab.py`.
 You can set the input dataset JSON files within the script,
 and the output file paths to get `ENT_DICT` and `POS_VOCAB_DICT`, which will be used for candidate sampling in attack.

-##Attack
+## Attack
-Use the follow comman to attack the BERT model and obtain the adversarial samples in `BERT_ATTACK_OUTPUT`
+Use the follow command to attack the BERT model and obtain the adversarial samples in `BERT_ATTACK_OUTPUT`
 ```
 python TASA.py \
 --target_dataset_file ./data/DATASET_NAME/DEV_FILE.json \